Mu-Wahaj/My-Resume/README.md

 # My-Resume
-This repository contains my submission for **Assignment 01** of the **DI-322 Web Technologies** course.
-## 📌 Project Overview
-The goal of this assignment was to create a simple, structured resume using **HTML**.
-The resume includes all required personal and professional sections as outlined in the assignment instructions.
+Welcome to my resume repository!

+This is a simple, responsive resume I built from scratch using **HTML** and **CSS**.
+I created this to practice my front-end web development skills and to have a clean, professional version of my resume that I can share online.

 ## 📁 Repository Structure
-- `index.html` - The main HTML file containing the resume.
+- `resume.html` - The main HTML file containing the resume.
 - `README.md` - This documentation file.

 ## ✨ Features Included